kaleemnadeem16/kb_bot/README.md

    ```

 4. **Add your documents**
-   - Place your TXT files in the `data/` folder
+   - Place your TXT, PDF, or CSV files in the `data/` folder
-   - The bot will automatically process them
+   - The bot will automatically process all supported formats

 5. **Run the bot**
    ```bash
    python main.py
    ```

+## 🎮 Interactive Commands

+Once running, you can use these commands:
+- Ask any question about your documents
+- `stats` - Show current system statistics
+- `exit`, `quit`, or `q` - Stop the bot

 ## 💬 Example Usage